The Bubble (game show)

 The Bubble is a British television quiz show hosted by David Mitchell, and made for the BBC by Hat Trick Productions.
 Each week, three comedians are tasked to differentiate real news stories from fake ones, after four days of isolation in 'The Bubble', a remote country house.
 A first series was broadcast on BBC Two from 19 February 2010, running for six episodes.
 A second series was planned but later abandoned due to Mitchell's commitments to the Channel 4 series 10 O'Clock Live.

 Concept

 In the show, three different contestants are placed in 'The Bubble', a place of isolation without access to the news.
 Contestant Frank Skinner speculated that the name of the show comes from the sterile isolation regime employed in so-called boy in the bubble medical cases.
 Once released, the contestants must then spot real news stories that have occurred while they were isolated, from fake ones created for the show.

 The Bubble format was devised in Israel by Armoza Formats, and had already been broadcast in Israel, Poland, Denmark and Sweden.
 Already successful in those countries, the British version was the first to use celebrities as contestants, and was being aimed at a high-brow audience similar to that for the quiz show QI.
-A Dutch version also airs on BNN, hosted by Patrick Lodiers.